ansible/ansible-dev-tools/docs/index.md

 [molecule](https://github.com/ansible/molecule): Molecule aids in the development and testing of Ansible content: collections, playbooks and roles

-[pytest-ansible](https://github.com/ansible/pytest-ansible): A pytest plugin that enables the use of ansible in tests, enables the use of pytest as a collection unit test runner, and exposes molecule scenarios using a pytest fixture.
+[pytest-ansible](https://github.com/ansible/pytest-ansible): A pytest plugin that enables the use of Ansible in tests, enables the use of pytest as a collection unit test runner, and exposes molecule scenarios using a pytest fixture.

-[tox-ansible](https://github.com/ansible/tox-ansible): The tox-ansible plugin dynamically creates a full matrix of python interpreter and ansible-core version environments for running integration, sanity, and unit for an ansible collection both locally and in a Github action. tox virtual environments are leveraged for collection building, collection installation, dependency installation, and testing.
+[tox-ansible](https://github.com/ansible/tox-ansible): The tox-ansible plugin dynamically creates a full matrix of python interpreter and ansible-core version environments for running integration, sanity, and unit tests for an Ansible collection both locally and in a Github action. tox virtual environments are used for collection building, collection installation, dependency installation, and testing.